Sargis-Hovsepyan/Sargis-Hovsepyan/README.md

 ## 👨‍🎓 Education and Area of Interest

-- 🔭 Student of American Universit of Armenia (AUA).
+- 🔭 Student of American University of Armenia (AUA).
 - 🌱 Student of 42 Programming School in Yerevan.

 🎇 I am currently interested in